 Each week I will post an in-depth video in the course Facebook group.
 You can either tune in live or watch at a convenient time for you (especially if you’re in a different time zone!)
 There will also be a Q&A video where I will answer any questions which come up for you.

-A workbook accompanies each week, filled with exercises to get you reflecting, practical ideas to implement, inspiring interviews with other families, and easy-to-follow recipes and craft instructions.
+A workbook accompanies each week, filled with information, exercises to get you reflecting, practical suggestions to implement, and ideas for crafts and recipes.
 Each workbook includes a carefully curated reading list for those of you who want to dig even deeper.
 You will be able to work through these at your own pace.